 The treat trails at Disney California Adventure Park are absolutely Spook-tacular.
 You have this whole Villain Experience through half of the treat trails.
 Music, lighting, candy….it is pretty amazing.
 Don’t get discouraged if the lines are long.
 We found that they go pretty quick.
 Be sure to check your guide map for all of the treat trails throughout Disney California Adventure Park.

-Absolutely Do NOT MISS The 5 Immersive Treat Trails with the Villains
+Absolutely Do NOT MISS The 8 Immersive Treat Trails with the Villains for 2021

 - Animation Academy with Oogie Boogie

 - Hollywood Land Stage with Cruella, new for 2021

 - Avengers Campus with Agatha, new for 2021